Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 2024-12-25T09:00:00.000Z s3-gra-1az
 ```

-We can see that the bucket we created using the Control Panel (UI) has well been found.
+You can see that the bucket `s3-gra-1az` you created using the Control Panel (UI) has well been found.

 ### Create new buckets linked to this datastore using CLI (Optional)

+*This step is optional and for information only.*

 Now that your datastore is configured, you can simply create new buckets for the region and user associated with your datastore using the following command, rather than using the OVHcloud Control Panel (UI):